-University College Dublin (UCD) is Ireland’s largest university and is ranked within the top 1% of world universities.
+University College Dublin (UCD) is Ireland’s largest university with over 33,724 students.
 A public, government-funded institution UCD receives the highest levels of research funding in the country and is very international in character.

 Established in 1854 by John Henry Newman, five of Ireland’s Prime Ministers are alumni of UCD and the university is the first choice of Irish school leavers.